-The syncrepl replication mechanism is supported by the bdb, hdb, and mdb backends.
+The syncrepl replication mechanism is supported by the mdb backend.

 See the LDAP Sync Replication chapter of this guide for more information on how to use this directive.

 5.2.5.9. olcTimeLimit: <integer>

 This directive specifies the maximum number of seconds (in real time) slapd will spend answering a search request.
 If a request is not finished in this time, a result indicating an exceeded timelimit will be returned.